Zero-Shot Video Question Answering via Frozen Bidirectional Language Models: Experiments

 \subsection{Impact of the random seed on zero-shot VideoQA}

 To verify the robustness of our approach with respect to the random seed, we run cross-modal training for \model{} with 5 different random seeds.
 We report the mean and standard deviation of zero-shot accuracy in Table~\ref{table:variance}, compared with state-of-the-art approaches that only report their results based on a single run.
-We observe that the random seed does not affect the comparison to prior work donein Section~\ref{sec:zssota}, as our model improves over previous work for zero-shot VideoQA~\cite{radford2021learning, Yang2022LearningTA, zellers2022merlot} by significant margins.
+We observe that the random seed does not affect the comparison to prior work done in Section~\ref{sec:zssota} in the main paper, as our model improves over previous work for zero-shot VideoQA~\cite{radford2021learning, Yang2022LearningTA, zellers2022merlot} by significant margins.